BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-pro/working with MEP.md

 ---
-title: "Working with Mail Experience Plus"
+title: "Working with Mail Experience Pro"
 date: 2020-02-28T10:08:56+09:00
 description:
 draft: false
 collapsible: false
 weight: 3
 ---
-### Working with Mail Experience Plus
+### Working with Mail Experience Pro
-The Connector 365 Mail Experience Plus app combines the 3 apps from our Mail Plus series into one power app.
+The Connector 365 Mail Experience Pro app combines the 7 apps from our Mail Pro series into one power app.
 Below we provide information on how to use each area.

 ##### Mail Subject Plus area